g-leech/argmin-gravitas/pages/phd.md

 ### Covid modelling

-I started my PhD just before the Covid pandemic.
+I started my PhD just before Covid.
+In a strange turn, a bunch of computer scientists invited me to do a little bit of writing on their big Bayesian model of what policies worked against the bug.
 I had no epidemiology background.
-In a strange turn, a bunch of computer scientists invited me to do a little bit of writing on their big Bayesian model of what policies worked against the bug.
-12 months later, we had produced a series of <a href="/researches">7 papers</a> on important questions which weren't being treated with the proper uncertainty.
+12 months later, we'd produced a series of <a href="/researches">7 leading papers</a> on important questions which weren't being treated with the proper uncertainty.

 Yes, this was the least neglected research topic in the world.
 Yes, it is strange that noobs could do this.